selendroid/selendroidbot/README.md

-IRC bot for the #selenium channel on freenode.
+IRC bot for the #selendroid channel on freenode.

 To run the bot locally, try: